Subscribe Now!

 The cost of insuring against default on the bonds of Lehman Brothers, Merrill Lynch, and other big banks and brokerages has surged over the last two weeks, threatening to reach the stress levels seen before the Bear Stearns debacle.
 Spreads on inter-bank Libor and Euribor rates in Europe are back near record levels.

-Credit default swaps (CDS) on Lehman debt have risen from around 130 in late April to 247, while Merrill debt has spiked to 196.
+Credit default swaps (CDS) on Lehman's debt have risen from around 130 in late April to 247, while Merrill's debt has spiked to 196.
 Most analysts had thought the coast was clear for such broker-dealers after the US Federal Reserve invoked an emergency clause in March to let them borrow directly from its lending window...

-Latest chart November 2008 - rather scary is the least one can say!
+The latest chart is from November 2008 - rather scary is the least one can say!

 Net Free or Borrowed Reserves are NEGATIVE.
 Theoretically, it means the banks are bankrupt.
 Banks need Reserves (deposits) to be able to sell Credit.
 In other words, they make money by paying less interest to the depositor than they charge to the borrower.
 With Fractional Reserve banking, they traditionally can lend a minimum of 10 times the deposits they have.
-What this chart shows us, is that today, there are NO DEPOSITS left.
-Hence, they survive because they are bailed out by the Federal Reserve.
-In other words, as the Fed is injecting huge quantities of Fiat Money in order to keep the financial system alive, this action creates (hyper)inflation.
-At the same time, because of the CDO subprime and the Credit Crunch, credit (debt/money) is becoming scarcer and interest rates are pushed upwards.
+This chart shows us that today, there are NO DEPOSITS left.
+Hence, they survive because the Federal Reserve bails them out.
+In other words, as the Fed injects huge quantities of Fiat Money to keep the financial system alive, this action creates (hyper)inflation.
+At the same time, because of the CDO subprime and the Credit Crunch, credit (debt/money) is becoming scarcer, and interest rates are pushed upwards.

 Chart of October 2008